 In the summer of 2017 he was one of the standout players of the Confederations Cup in Russia, scoring his penalty in the semi-final shoot-out win over Portugal before Chile were ultimately beaten 1-0 by Germany in the final.

-All of which makes it no surprise to see Vidal's name on the 23-man shortlist for The Best FIFA Men's Player Award 2017.
-Simply put he is the finished article, the ultimate midfielder.
+Simply put, Vidal is the finished article, the ultimate midfielder.
 He can pass, tackle, run and score and has done so for years with outrageous success for club and country.

 How many other midfielders can say that?
 If you're struggling to come up with some names do not be alarmed - Vidal's in a league of his own.